 | PTFE | Chemical pipelines |

-| Rubber | Water, oil lines |
+| Rubber | Water and oil lines |

-| Graphite | High-temperature |
+| Graphite | High-temperature service |

 Can technicians reuse flange gaskets?

-Technicians should not reuse flange gaskets.
+In most cases, technicians should not reuse flange gaskets.

 What signs show a gasket needs replacement?